Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 Some of the largest can be up to 7m in diameter and 70m or more in length.

-LPG Storage Spheres - Horton Spheres
+Propane Storage Spheres - Horton Spheres

 Spheres are also a good shape for pressure vessels, as they distribute the stress evenly.